CompuTec/computec-docs/docs/processforce/user-guide/item-details/overview.md

 ## Properties

-The yellow arrow leads to:
+The yellow arrow navigates to:

 - Administration → Setup → Item Details → Item Property Groups
 - Administration → Setup → Item Details → Property Reference Library

-This form allows the user to add and remove properties for the item master.
-Properties define physical and chemical characteristics.
+This form enables users to add and remove properties for the item master.
+Properties define the physical and chemical characteristics of an item.

-The user can select from many expressions to record, for example, a specific value or a from/to value, dependent upon the expression.
+Users can select from multiple expressions to record values, such as specific values or a range (from/to), depending on the selected expression.

 ![Item Details Properties](./media/overview/item-details-properties.webp)

 ## Classifications

-The yellow arrow leads to:
+The yellow arrow navigates to:

 - Administration → Setup → Item Details → Item Classifications

-This form allows the user to add and delete classification codes for the item master.
-Classifications categorize products, e.g., as toxic or non-toxic.
-By checking the required checkbox, classification can be connected to certain kinds of documents.
+This form allows users to add and delete classification codes for the item master.
+Classifications categorize products (e.g., toxic or non-toxic).
+By selecting the required checkbox, classifications can be linked to specific document types.

 ![Classifications](./media/overview/item-details-classifications.webp)

 ## Phrases

-The yellow arrow leads to:
+The yellow arrow navigates to:

-- Administration → Setup → Item Details → Item Phrases refer to [safety or risk phrases](#phrases) used to create a Material safety data sheet.
-By checking the required checkbox, phrases can be connected to certain kinds of documents.
+- Administration → Setup → Item Details → Item Phrases

+Item Phrases refer to [safety or risk phrases](#phrases) used to generate a Material Safety Data Sheet.
+By selecting the required checkbox, phrases can be linked to specific documents.

 ![Phrases](./media/item-details-phrases.webp)

 ## Origins

-Country of Origin is the country of manufacture, production, or growth where the product comes from and is used extensively to support Country of Origin labeling (COOL), traceability, and specific ingredients in a Customers' recipe.
+The Country of Origin refers to the country where a product is manufactured, produced, or grown.
+This information is critical for Country of Origin Labeling (COOL), traceability, and determining specific ingredients in a customer’s rec

 Click [here](/docs/processforce/user-guide/item-details/country-of-origin) to find out more.